va957/Enhancing-Regulatory-Compliance-with-NLP-Powered-Content-Analysis-in-Finance/README.md

 **Feature Engineering:** We used a TFIDF vectorizer to convert the pre-processed text data into numerical vectors.

 **Modeling:** Initially, we applied basic machine learning models, including Logistic Regression, K-Nearest Neighbors (KNN), and Naive Bayes.
 However, these models did not yield satisfactory results.
 Subsequently, we explored tree-based models such as LightGBM (LGBM), Random Forest, and Gradient Boosting.
-After extensive experimentation, we found that an ensemble of LGBM with its optimal parameters and Random Forest using a One Vs Rest Classifier produced the best results.
+After extensive experimentation, we found that an ensemble of LGBM with its optimal parameters and SVM using a One Vs Rest Classifier produced the best results.

 **Demonstration:** To showcase our project, we utilized the Gradio library for creating a user-friendly interface.